What is the museum's mission?

 Outside Works of Art

 No outside works of art of any kind may be brought into the museum.
 If unsolicited materials are dropped off or sent to the museum without an appointment or agreement made with a staff member, we are not responsible for such materials nor obligated to return them, and they will be disposed of promptly.

 If you are interested in donating a work of art, first review the museum’s mission statement and collections policy.
-If you believe the work of art meets those criteria, please email the museum’s registrar, Dawn Minegar.
+If you believe the work of art meets those criteria, please email the museum’s registrar, Tim Campbell.
 Please include the following information:

 + Artist Name